 Disabled military personnel and veterans can also receive financial help to buy a car that accommodates their needs, get dental care, a clothing allowance, and more.
 You can read more about benefits for disabled veterans (PDF).

 You can apply for these programs by calling 1-800-827-1000 or by visiting the Department of Veterans Affairs website.

 It's worth noting that some veterans may also receive disability benefits from Social Security.

 The Individuals with Disabilities Education Act provides free education services to children with special needs, to help them develop, learn, and succeed in school.

 Those who meet the requirements receive an Individualized Education Program, a plan that contains individualized learning goals as well as the services the child needs.

 If your child has a disability, talk to the school staff to find out how to receive these special education benefits.

 To learn more about benefits, see USA.gov and GobiernoUSA.gov, the U.S. Government's official web portals in English and Spanish, and part of the U.S. General Services Administration (GSA).

-*Press Release by GobiernoUSA.gov: Disabled World makes no warranties or representations in connection therewith.
+*This information is from an external source (GobiernoUSA.gov).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.